Adventures of Captain Marvel: Special effects

 An example of Republic's live-action flying effects.

-Republic's flying effects, under the direction of Howard and Theodore Lydecker, were performed using a dummy that was slightly larger than life (at 7 feet tall) and made of paper mâché so that it weighed only 15 lbs.
+Republic's flying effects, under the direction of Howard and Theodore Lydecker, were performed using a dummy that was slightly larger than life (at 7 feet tall) and made of papier-mache so that it weighed only 15 lbs.
 The uniform was made of thin silk and cotton jersey.
 Four pulleys were connected to each shoulder and leg calf, which were then strung on two wires so the dummy moved along them by its own weight.
 The wires were attached to two opposite objects running across the camera's field of view, and the dummy then slid from one to the other, giving the illusion of flight.
 This system was originally intended for use in their Superman serial; a prototype dummy was even built but later discarded.
 The flying pose used for the dummy (arms outstretched and back arched) was based upon a Captain Marvel drawing by comics artist Mac Raboy.
 If the dummy needed to be seen flying upwards, the cape was convincingly weighted and the dummy was then slid backwards.
 The film sequence was then optically printed in reverse, completing the flying illusion.

 Stuntman David Sharpe was the human part of the effect.
 Dressed as Captain Marvel, he would leap from a high point with his body straight, as if able to fly, then roll to land at the last second.
 The combination of flying effects and stunts produced the overall illusion of a flying person.
 Sharpe also performed other stunts as Captain Marvel, such as back flipping and knocking down attacking Siamese tribesmen in the first chapter.
 Some shots of Captain Marvel flying were filmed with Tom Tyler posed against rear-projected clouds.
 Some of these scenes, however, show the suspension wires used to hold him up.

 According to author Raymond William Stedman, the flight scenes were the most successful illusion of such aerobatics put upon the screen, in serial or feature.

 The technique had been developed in their earlier serial Darkest Africa (1936) and was later used again in their "rocket man" serials (King of the Rocket Men, Radar Men from the Moon, Zombies of the Stratosphere, and Commando Cody: Sky Marshal of the Universe) released from 1949 through 1953.

 By contrast, the lower-budget Columbia Pictures Superman serials, which eventually appeared in the late 1940s, used cartoon animation sequences to represent Superman's flying scenes; The effect is considered vastly inferior to those for Republic's live-action sequences in Captain Marvel.
 Columbia produced the cheapest serials of the era, and producer Sam Katzman was notorious for cutting costs to the bone.
 The decision to use cartoon animation for Superman's flying is puzzling, since these scenes took longer to make and cost more than a mechanical effect as Republic used.